 But what really makes this oil different?

 Good question.
 Eugene has an old-school, regenerative outlook towards his orchard, his olive trees, and his olive oil.
 There are no human inputs.
 Wild boars plow the soil and provide the fertilizer.
-There’s no artificial irrigation – you can’t even find a hose on the farm.
+There’s no artificial irrigation – you can’t find a hose on the farm.
 Wild oaks and local flowers live amongst the olive trees.
 Humans trim and harvest and (very occasionally) plow, and that’s it.
 What this means is that there’re no “industrial controls” on Mr. Ladopoulos’s olive oil or how it tastes.
 Much like wine, every year our olive oil is entirely different.
 This year 2022, for example, the oil is very smooth and mild, with a touch of pepper under floral notes.
 Last year, it was positively spicy!
 Of course, the acidity is always very, very low.
 When you compare these kind of processes to those that produce the oil typically found in American stores – well, it’s just apples and oranges.
 This is pure, regenerative, single-producer, cold-pressed, unfiltered, gravity-settled, extra-virgin gold from the heart of the Peloponnese.
-I’ve seen bottles of similar quality oil being sold for $40 dollars a bottle, in Greece.
-We sell it for less than $15 here in the U.S. Deep quality and value are our primary differentiators.
+I’ve seen bottles of similar quality oil being sold for $45 dollars a bottle - in Greece.
+We sell it at wholesale for less than $15 here in the U.S. Deep quality and value are our primary differentiators.
+Indeed, in the fall of 2022, I got an bottle of amazing oil from Crete from a friend.
+Here are the tabulated results of the comparison that we ran:

 Speaking of “differentiating,” what’s this that we hear about all this EVOO fraud?
 Is that really going on?